Banksy says London auction of works nothing to do with him

 LONDON The reclusive British street artist Banksy has disassociated himself from an exhibition of his urban art murals that have been removed from walls and are to be auctioned off in London.

-Among the seven works said to be included in the sale organised by the Sincura Group are "Berlin Door", "No Ball Games", "Liverpool Rat" and "Girl With Balloon".
+Among the seven works said to be included in the sale organized by the Sincura Group are "Berlin Door", "No Ball Games", "Liverpool Rat" and "Girl With Balloon".

 In a statement posted on www.banksy.co.uk, the artist, who has kept his identity a closely guarded secret and often paints his wall murals in the dead of night, said he had no connection with the sale.

-The exhibition and sale have been organised by the Sincura Group, which is charging admission to see the works and says an auction using online and sealed bids will conclude on Sunday.
+The exhibition and sale have been organized by the Sincura Group, which is charging admission to see the works and says an auction using online and sealed bids will conclude on Sunday.

 Tony Baxter, the director of Sincura Group, could not immediately be reached for comment.